Home Ownership and Property Investment

 If You Experience A Problem

-Out of some 150,000 real estate licensees in Texas, the vast majority receive no complaints.
+Out of some 150,000 real estate license holders in Texas, the vast majority receive no complaints.
 On occasion however, problems arise during a transaction.
 If a formal complaint is filed, TREC will investigate to determine whether legal requirements and procedures have been followed.

 Sellers and consumers can find additional information and assistance regarding real estate transactions through the following: